 4.2 Conrad Timothy

 Conrad was born on 10 October 2002,12 weighing a healthy 3.4 kg and measuring 57 cm long.
 While contemplating a name for our second son, the phrase “someone with wisdom” kept coming to mind.
 We were most grateful to God for his hand of grace and blessing on our unborn child.
 We searched for a name with a similar meaning and found ‘Conrad’ which means “brave, wise councilor”.
-It originates from the Old High German name Kuonrat, a compound name composed of the elements kuon (“bold, wise”) and rat (“counsel”).13 Our son’s second name is Timothy, which is the English version of the Greek name Τιμοθεος (Timotheos) which means “honouring God”.
+It originates from the Old High German name Kuonrat, a compound name composed of the elements kuon (“bold, wise”) and rat (“counsel”).13 Our son’s second name is Timothy – the English version of the Greek name Τιμοθεος (Timotheos).
+It means “honouring God”.
 This compound name is derived from τιμαω (timao) “to honour/value” and θεος (theos) “God”.14,15 Because “the fear of the LORD is the beginning of wisdom, and the knowledge of the Holy One is insight” – according to Proverbs 9:10, The Bible – our desire for Conrad is that he will live a life distinguished by wisdom that will honour God and also benefit others.

 There is a saying: “A man who drives a vintage vehicle knows who he is.
 A man who drives the latest model is still trying to find his true self.”
 As a mother, I am therefore, thrilled that Simeon and Conrad love old cars!